 - 6.7.
 The Precoro product is designed to ensure redundancy and seamless failover.
 The server instances that support the products are also architected with the goal of preventing single points of failure.
 This design assists Precoro operations in maintaining and updating the product applications and backend while limiting downtime.

 - 7.1.
 We will not be liable to you if you do not let us know about an incorrectly executed Service within thirty (30) days after the date of the Service.

 - 7.2.
 We also hold no liability under these Terms if we fail to perform or incorrectly implement the Service where the reason for this was due to events outside of our control or our statutory obligations.

 - 7.3.
 We do not assume liability for damage that is due to any unusual and unforeseeable events over which the Company has no control and whose consequences, despite exercising due care, the Company could not have avoided.
-This equally applies to cases in which the Company is bound by any orders under Lithuanian legislation, national, court, or administrative orders stating otherwise.
+This equally applies to cases in which the Company is bound by any orders under State of Delaware legislation, national, court, or administrative orders stating otherwise.

 - 7.4.
 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.

 8. Intellectual Property

 - 8.1.
 The content of the Websites as well as the Precoro software, unless noted otherwise, are intellectual property and copyrighted works of the Company.
 All rights, titles, and interests not expressly granted with respect to the content and the software used in the Website as well as for the provision of the Services are reserved.
 The “Precoro” logotype is the registered trademark, and all rights are reserved.
 It cannot be used by any third party unless expressly authorized in writing by the Company.